AquiGorka/webrtc-connect-experiments/README.md

 ### The audio/modem way

 1. `A` sets itself up to start accepting WebRTC connections.
-With the `signal` data in place we append it to a URL and then shorten it.
-And starts listening for incoming audio messages.
+With the `signal` data in place we append it to a URL and then shorten it. `A` starts listening for incoming audio messages.
 2. `B` opens up the shoretened URL, parses the `signal` data, sets up its own WebRTC instance and then appends it to a shortened URL.
 3. `B` starts sending the `signal` data in an audio loop, until it receives a connection from `A`.
 4. `A` and `B` are connected.